Operations, Services, and Use of Collection Policy

 1. Hours of Operation : Library hours are posted at the door, on the Library website, Facebook page, and in the local newspaper.
 The Library will be closed on legal and city holidays.
 Closing dates will be posted one week in advance.

 2. Patrons: Library cards/accounts are issued at no charge to residents of the City of Columbus Junction, rural Louisa county, and to residents of the contracted cities of Columbus City, Conesville, Fredonia, and Cotter.
+The library also participates in Iowa’s Open Access program, allowing anyone within the state of Iowa to obtain a library card for the use of that library’s physical (not digital) collections.

 4. Circulation of Materials

-d.
+c.
 Downloadable audio books and ebooks are available for check out through the Library’s membership in Bridges, a downloadable database.
 Checkout period is determined by the database.

-e.
+d.
 The library has a number of non-circulating materials that are available for use in the Library.
 Examples of non-circulating materials are genealogy resources and reference materials.
 All non-circulating materials have a non-circulating status marked on the material.

 5. Renewals